cylc/cylc-uiserver/README.md

 a bash shell that executes `jupyterhub-singleuser` with some parameters given via command line and environment variables.

-In order to have JupyterHub spawning our Cylc UI server, which is initialized by `cylc-singleuser`, we have to add the following settings in `jupyterhub_config.py`:
+In order to have JupyterHub spawning our Cylc UI server, which is initialized by `cylc-uiserver`, we have to add the following settings in `jupyterhub_config.py`:

 ```
 # not necessary as the default, but good nonetheless
 c.JupyterHub.spawner_class = 'jupyterhub.spawner.LocalProcessSpawner'
 c.Spawner.args = ['-s', '../cylc-web/dist/']
-c.Spawner.cmd = ['cylc-singleuser']
+c.Spawner.cmd = ['cylc-uiserver']
 ```

 The `LocalProcessSpawner` will add `--port` with a random generated port number by default.
 The `c.Spawner.args` includes an extra `-s ../cylc-web/dist`, which is the location where we should find the application `index.html` (change for your environment if necessary).

-Also note that the `c.Spawner.cmd` is `cylc-singleuser`, which is put in the `$PATH` as part of the instructions of the `setup.py` in this repository.
+Also note that the `c.Spawner.cmd` is `cylc-uiserver`, which is put in the `$PATH` as part of the instructions of the `setup.py` in this repository.

 ### Authentication